studio1767/s3backup-infrastructure/README.md

     terraform init
     terraform apply

-Once this is completed, the bucket is created and the recipients encryption key is uploaded to the key `repo/recipients.txt` ready for the tools to use it.
+This performs a number of actions, including:

+* creating the s3 bucket for backing up to
+* creating and uploading the recipients encryption key
+* creates aws iam users with appropriate permissions and access keys
+* creates aws configuration and credentials files for each user
+* creates passphrase files for each user
+* uploading a default configuration for all jobs mentioned in the variables

+Using and distributing these files is discussed in the following sections.

 ### Distribute User Files